julietdelta/potato-quest/README.md

 Potato Quest - the game of life

-Set up as an Eclipse project on Java 1.8.
-It will use LWJGL.
+Set up as a Gradle project in Eclipse on Java 1.8.
+It used libGDX.

+Install the plugin Gradle Integration for Eclipse, then go to File > Import > Gradle > Gradle Project.

 Standards
 =========